fiskaltrust/release-notes/middleware/middleware-1.3.28.md

 # fiskaltrust.Middleware 1.3.28 (Germany)
 _February 16, 2022_

-In this version of the Middleware, we have added new features to the Android Launcher
+In this version of the Middleware, we've added a warning dialog when clearing app data and a prompt for disabling battery optimization in the Android Launcher.
+Additionaly, we've fixed the notification in the the Android Launcher and a bug when sending empty `cbReceiptReference`s to the Middleware.

 :::caution